ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/proposal/_index.md

 # Abstract
 The implementation requires official assistance to design visual operation interfaces.
-The goal is to make view source code from designers directly usable by developers without inserting any code, including visually designed animations.
+The goal is to make a new UI design tool based on those traditional e.g. PhotoShop, Figma, which outputs view source code from designers directly usable by developers without inserting any code, including visually designed animations.

 The expected implementation is not a plugin that tries to parse components, but each component has its corresponding Kotlin multiplatform code.
 All developers need to do is bind `view` with dynamic data in Kt files, which could be